What Is Mediation In Divorce?

 You’ll work with your review counsel one-on-one before or after mediation sessions.
 During the meetings, you will review your decisions and legal advice.
 Additionally, you will ensure that you are comfortable with and understand the agreements you have made.
 At Freed Marcroft, we also prepare the final settlement agreement you reach.

-If you have busy schedules or are located far apart, virtual mediation is also an excellent option.
+If you have busy schedules or are located far apart, online mediation is also an excellent option.

 Read: Arbitration & Divorce